michaelrpierce/michaelrpierce.github.io/projects/learning-and-using-blender.md

 In an effort to further my studies over a summer break I took interest in learning how to use the Blender software.
 My intention was to build a small arcade-style game so that I could practice and learn game design, as well as learn how to use and manipulate 3D models in a game engine such as Unity.
-I would have created another project for that untitled unity game but it was unfinished and unfortunately lost on a failed harddrive.
+The project for that untitled unity game  was unfinished and unfortunately lost when an old harddrive of mine failed.

 With this project I learned how to properly sculpt an object using a front and side profile of an image as a reference.
 I learned how to properly manipulate the program to the point where I achieved a model that matched what I was aiming for.
-Due the harddrive crash unfortunately I was only able to learn as far as texturing a model and was not able to rig or import the model into unity as I had aimed for.
-In the related Unity project I only had simple physics for walking and jump, as well as interacting with objects.
+Due to the harddrive crash I was only able to learn as far as texturing a model and was not able to rig or import the model into unity as I had originally intended.
+In the related Unity project I only had simple physics for walking and jumping, as well as interacting with objects.
 I was using a default cube as the temporary model, which is what the pug image above was intended to replace.

 ## How do I intend to use this moving forward?